tauCourses/ML_hw4/README.md

-all script should be run with python 2 hw4.py - svm with SGD part main.py - back propagation part
+all script should be run with python 2 hw4.py - svm with SGD part
+    Please add the parts you want to execute as a command line arguments - a, b, c, d, all

+main.py - back propagation part
-Please add the parts you want to execute as a command line arguments - 1, 2, 3
+    Please add the parts you want to execute as a command line arguments - a, b, c, d

 tf_mnist.py - tensorflow part
+    Please add the parts you want to execute as a command line arguments - a, b, c, d, e, all

 Enjoy your day,
 Ido & Matan :)